toumorokoshi/tome/docs/design-decisions.md

 The init command returns back shell code that results in the creation of two functions: the function itself, and the completion function.
 Both are responsible for passing arguments along to the tome executable, along with the arguments and context like the directory containing the shell scripts.

+## Completion: why pass --complete as the first argument?

+Completion mode for sub commands is activated by passing "--complete" in as the first argument.
+This is done as there is not a succinct way in POSIX shell scripts to get something more dynamic, such as the last argument.
+Consider this example in bourne shell:

+    # last argument
+    for LAST_ARGUMENT; do true; done
+    # first argument
+    FIRST_ARG=$1